wbsoft/parce/docs/source/deflanguage.rst

 :class:`~parce.rule.DynamicItem`, those are replaced during parsing by the lexicon, based on the match object or the matched text.
-This is done by supplying a predicate function that chooses the replacement(s) from a given set of itemlists (which can contain zero or more items).
+This is done by supplying a predicate function that chooses the replacement(s) from given itemlists (lists or tuples which can contain zero or more items).

 So one dynamic rule item can yield multiple items, for example an action and a target.
 Dynamic items can be nested.